59 Partner Agencies

 Provides residential treatment for adolescent males with mental health, behavioral and substance abuse issues.

-Trains community volunteers to advocate for the best interests of abused/neglected children in the Juvenile Court System of Tulsa County.
+Trains and supports community volunteers to advocate for the best interests of abused/neglected children in the Juvenile Court System of Tulsa County.

 Provides low-income Tulsans with career readiness training, full-time job placement, career advancement services and in-demand, short-term, customized technical skills training at no cost.

-Provides daytime services for people who are homeless, such as shelter, restroom facilities, case management and a nurses' clinic.
+Tulsa Day Center provides all-day services for people who are homeless, such as shelter, restroom facilities, case management, and a nurses’ clinic.
+It also provides emergency night shelter for the most vulnerable.

-Provides emergency assistance with food, clothing, utilities, rent, prescriptions and personal care to Wagoner area residents.
+Provides emergency assistance with food, clothing, utilities, rent, prescriptions, personal care, infant needs, and special seasonal programs to Wagoner-area residents.

 Provides recreational, educational, health and child care programs for youth, adults and families.